MatthiasHeim/MetX-promping-tool/EXPANSION_PLAN.md

 -   **State Management for Future Updates:** To support future granular updates (e.g., "add a temperature layer"), the chatbot must maintain the state of the user's current dashboard.
     -   **Implementation:** When a dashboard is successfully generated, the complete `metx.json` should be stored in a session variable within VoiceFlow (e.g., `currentDashboardJSON`).
 When the user requests a modification, the chatbot will send this variable along with the new request to a dedicated "update" endpoint on the Generation Platform.

 ### 3.2.
-Generation Platform (This Project)
+Generation Platform

-This platform will be enhanced with a production-ready API.
+The MetX prompting tool platform will be enhanced with a production-ready API.

 -   **Authentication:** A simple and secure API key system will be implemented.
 The chatbot will include its key in the `Authorization: Bearer <API_KEY>` header of every request.
 The platform will validate this key before processing any request.